mdn/browser-compat-data/compat-data-schema.md

 a JSON browser-compat-data file without having to decrypt the schema from scratch.

-__Note:__ The schema tries to capture as many constraints and rules about the browser-compat-data JSON format.
-Nevertheless there are constraints that cannot be described inside a schema, and won't be checked by automated tests.
-We tried to mark such cases in the following text with a __Not enforced by the schema__ notice.

 ## The JSON format

 ### Division in files